octoenergy/octoenergy.github.io/_posts/2016-03-23-organising-styles-for-a-react-django-hybrid.markdown

 When we started working with React JS here at Octopus Energy, I thought I'd try implementing [CSS Modules](https://github.com/css-modules/css-modules) to achieve what they call 'interoperable CSS'.

 It works especially well with React as a lot of your codebase is written as components.
-By definition these are pieces of code that can be re-used and placed throughout your site to achieve the same effect, so the idea of making a component truly self-contained by having it's own encapsulated styles as well as functionaluity was brilliant.
+By definition these are pieces of code that can be re-used and placed throughout your site to achieve the same effect, so the idea of making a component truly self-contained by having it's own encapsulated styles as well as functionality was brilliant.
 I used CSS modules as a PostCSS plugin and, with a few more plugins to handle things like mixins, nesting, and variables.
 I was ready to go.

 The basic notion of CSS Modules is: